-The ADF&G and U.S. Fish and Wildlife Service monitor Chinook Salmon escapement throughout the Kuskokwim River drainage with a variety of weir and aerial surveys.
+Chinook Salmon escapement is monitored throughout the Kuskokwim River drainage with a variety of weir and aerial surveys.
 Six weirs are utilized as data sources in the run-reconstruction model: two in the lower river (Kwethluk, Tuluksak) and four in the upper river (George, Kogrukluk, Tatlawiksuk, and Takotna).
 The ADF&G discontinued the Takotna weir in 2014, but has since restarted the weir again in 2017.
 Two other weirs in the drainage are not used as data inputs in the run-reconstruction model (Salmon River of the Aniak drainage, Salmon River of the Pitka Fork drainage).
-In addition to the weir projects, 14 aerial index surveys are utilized as inputs into the run-reconstruction model: three in the lower river (Kwethluk, Tuluksak, and Kisaralik) and 11 in the upper river (Salmon-Aniak, Kipchuk, Aniak, Holokuk, Oskawalik, Holitna, Cheeneetnuk, Gagaryah, Pitka, Bear, and Salmon-Pitka).
+In addition to the weir projects, 14 aerial index surveys are utilized as inputs into the run-reconstruction model: three in the lower river

+(Kwethluk, Tuluksak, and Kisaralik) and 11 in the upper river (Salmon-Aniak, Kipchuk, Aniak, Holokuk, Oskawalik, Holitna, Cheeneetnuk, Gagaryah, Pitka, Bear, and Salmon-Pitka).

 Total escapement estimates follow the same general trend as total run estimates with cyclical peaks and valleys.
-Average high escapement years were around 300,000 Chinook Salmon, while average low escapements were around 100,000 Chinook Salmon.
-The last peak was in 2004, with an escapement of around 308,000 fish.
-After the last peak, the Chinook Salmon escapement dropped to a record low of around 46,000 fish in 2013.
+Average high escapement years were around 250,000 Chinook Salmon, while average low escapements were around 85,000 Chinook Salmon.
+The last peak was in 2004, with an escapement of around 266,000 fish.
+After the last peak, the Chinook Salmon escapement dropped to a record low of around 37,000 fish in 2013.
 Since the record low, escapement has steadily increased although it appears as though the rate of increased escapement is slower than escapement cycles in the past despite heavy restrictions to harvest.
-Since 2015, conservative fisheries management has led to escapement being held constant around 150,000 Chinook Salmon.
-(Table 2, Figure 2) (Liller and Smith 2018).
+Since 2015, conservative fisheries management has led to escapement being in the upper end of the SEG of 65,000-120,000.
+(Table 2, Figure 2) (Smith and Liller 2018).

 Tributary Chinook Salmon escapement is monitored through various aerial and ground-based weir surveys throughout the Kuskokwim River drainage.
 Currently, there are 7 tributaries with escapement goals that are monitored by aerial surveys (Aniak, Cheeneetnuk, Gagarayah, Holitna, Kisaralik, Salmon River of the Pitka Fork, and Salmon River of the Aniak) and three tributaries with escapement goals that are monitored by weir projects (George, Kogrukluk, and Kwethluk).
-For 2017, aerial surveys were flown in all of these systems except the Kisaralik River.
-Each of the tributaries monitored by aerial surveys had escapements within their established escapement goal range, except for the Holitna River; however, with exception to the Aniak River, the escapements observed for each tributary were on the lower end of their established escapement goals.
-For 2017, weir surveys were conducted in all the tributaries that have established escapement goals.
-The George and Kogrukluk River escapements exceeded the upper bound of their goals, while Kwethluk River escapement was within its goal, but fell slightly below the upper bound of its established goal (Head and Smith 2018).
+For 2018, aerial surveys were flown in all of these systems.
+Each of the tributaries monitored by aerial surveys had escapements within their established escapement goal range; however, with exception to the Salmon River of the Pitka Fork, the escapements observed for each tributary were on the lower end of their established escapement goals.
+For 2018, weir surveys were conducted in all the tributaries that have established escapement goals, however the counts from the Kwethluk River were incomplete.
+The George and Kogrukluk River escapements exceeded the lower bound of their goals (ADF&G 2018).